GorbulasDev/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 * Fee: 0.00001 ECA

 ## Purpose and Use of Pre-mined ECA

 1,000,000,019 (Approximately 3.34%) ECA were pre-mined using Proof-of-Work (PoW) mining.
 Pre-mined funds are maintained by the Electra Foundation.
 Distribution and use of funds is determined by consensus.
 Pre-mined funds will be used for various purposes including but not limited to the following:

 * Maintaining the security and usability of the platform

-* Funding further development projects as outlined by Electra Roadmap
+* Funding further development projects as outlined by the Electra Roadmap

 * Application to new exchanges